Mike-Hermans/happyplants/readme.md

 ##TODO List

 ###Priority Features
-- Custom commands to connected devices
-- Unregister devices
-- Disconnect from devices
+- Link devices to planters
+- Save data to planters
-- Send and receive commands directly from devices
+- Read data from planters
+- Control waterpumps

 ###Other Features
-- Scan: show connected devices
-- Error handling on init connection
+- Better error handling and checks
+- Switch devices between planters

+###Done
-- Show connected devices in registered devices
+- Scan for devices
+- Connect to device
+- Disconnect from device
+- Send command to device
+- Read command to device
+- Save device to database
+- Remove device from database